rdentato/clibutl/README.md

  - Include the `utl.h` header in your source files.
  - Compile and link `utl.c` with the other files.

- The documentation is in the `doc` directory.
+ The documentation is in the `doc` directory and I've also opened a [blog](https://clibutl.blogspot.it/) where I'll post about c-libutl from time to time.

 ## Hot to re-build `clibutl`